IsmaelDLG/IsYourVPNTrustworthy/AreVPNsAnonymus.md

 A legitimate and reliable paid VPN service offers several advantages, including a much more private environment, authentic guarantees, faster speeds, more servers, more extra features and add-on services, as well as being less likely to log traffic or connection logs.
 Normally, and given that you pay for them, they are more likely to be safe compared to free services.

+## Can I be tracked while using a VPN?

+Strictly speaking, using a personal VPN does not prevent others from tracking you fully.
+Some tracking techniques can go through a VPNs layer of privacy and still identify you while browsing the internet.
+Some of this practices are simple, some others are more complicated.
+Common tracking practices that are not stopped while using a VPN will be considered in the following subheadings.

+### Tracking cookies

+While using a VPN can hide your [IP address](#ip-address) from the internet, cookies can still track your activity.
+Tracking [cookies](#cookies) are not blocked by your VPN when browsing the internet, and they are not removed from your system afterwards either.

 # Appendix